 Includes continental breakfast.

 When & Where

 SF Bay Adventures

-Welcome to SF Bay Adventures, the local boating, event and adventure resource for the San Francisco Bay.
+SF Bay Adventures is the preeminent boating, event and outdoor experience resource for the San Francisco Bay.
+Our flagship sailboat, Schooner Freda B is the most comfortable and popular yacht for locals and visitors alike.
 We are headquartered on the northern side of Golden Gate Bridge, in the beautiful and historic town of Sausalito.